 Is GOMAD Good for Bulking?

-The thing with GOMAD is that it wasn’t designed to help skinny guys build muscle.
-It had a very specific purpose: to help young athletes, such as college football players, bulk up in a hurry.
+GOMAD is still pretty popular.
+Nowadays it’s usually used to help young athletes, such as high school football players, bulk up in a hurry.
 It’s a very simple protocol:

-- Follow a strength training program, such as Starting Strength
+- Follow a squat-based training program, such as Starting Strength

 - Drink a gallon of whole milk every day

-If you combine a strength training program with an aggressive bulking diet, such as GOMAD, you’re going to get fat.
-However, to be fair to GOMAD, the main idea is to get big and bulky, not to build muscle leanly.
+The second problem is that you’re probably going to get fat.
+However, to be fair to GOMAD, the idea is to get big and bulky, not to build muscle leanly.
 Linemen don’t need to be lean, they just need to be big and strong.
 So let’s ignore that part.
 Instead, let’s focus on the gallon of whole milk.